jolenechong/SingaporeHousingPriceAnalysis/README.md

 Interviews with stakeholders were done and through these interviews, my team and I were able to sift out what the important factors were.
 We found that the interview question that helped us the most was "If you could create a country, what kind of country would you want it to be" it created an open space for our interviewees to speak which allowed us to capture points we did not think of.<br><br>
 These were some of the question my analysis set out to answer:
 - How does location of Housing impact the prices in Singapore?
-- What are the key influences of price of Housing in Singapore?
 - How does distance from MRT affect the price of Housing in Singapore?
 - Will Housing Prices continue to increase in future?
 - How does the current trends of housing prices look like?